httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Resource Representation and Representation Data {#resource-representation}

-The following examples show how representation metadata, content transformations, and method impact the message and content.
+The following examples show how representation metadata, content transformations, and methods impact the message and content.
 These examples a not exhaustive.

 Unless otherwise indicated, the examples are based on the JSON object `{"hello":